oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.1.1.1 Acknowledgment Type - Names

-List of acknowledged has value type `array` with 1 or more items holds the names of entities being recognized.
+List of acknowledged names (`names`) has value type `array` with 1 or more items holds the names of entities being recognized.
 Every such item of value type `string` with 1 or more characters represents the name of entity being recognized and contains the name of a single person.

 Examples: